TaylorWorthing/compose-guacamole/README.md

+# docker-compose-guacamole

 [Guacamole](https://guacamole.incubator.apache.org/) is a really useful tool, but can be difficult to setup properly.
-The deployment  process can be greatly simplified using docker containers, and orchestrated docker-compose.
+The deployment  process can be greatly simplified using docker containers, and orchestrated using `docker-compose`.

-This is a sample configuration for docker-compose (originally from [BrowncoatShadow](https://github.com/BrowncoatShadow/compose-guacamole)) that puts together all the components needed to deploy guacamole in a containerized environment.
+This is a sample configuration for `docker-compose` (originally by [BrowncoatShadow](https://github.com/BrowncoatShadow/compose-guacamole)) that puts together all the components needed to deploy guacamole in a containerized environment.
+I merely fixed it and updated it to the newer official containers as of November 2017.

+This is currently version-pinned to `0.9.12-incubating`, since the database `Dockerfile` requires the client repository to be properly tagged to extract the database schema, and at the time of this writing there wasn't a newer tag.

 ## Usage

-Assuming you already have a working docker installation and docker-compose, setup is really easy.
+Assuming you already have a working Docker installation and `docker-compose`, setup is really easy.

 ```